eagronin/weather-classification-spark-prepare/README.md

 This leaves us with 1,064 rows in dataframe removeAllDF, as can be verified using `removeAllDF.count()`.

-Looking just at the statistics for the air temperature at 9am:
+The summary statistics for the air temperature at 9am are now as follows:

 ```python
 removeAllDF.describe('air_temp_9am').show()